braddeicide/mypacker/README.md

 *Caveats*
 A failed packer build leaves temporary files and packer won't run again until they're cleaned.
 I'm not keen on deleting them for you.

-location of packer and vagrant executables are currently hardcoded.